2021/22 Full-time Postgraduate course

 The post primary PGCE is a one year, full-time programme that prepares students for a career in teaching.

-The closing date for this course is 31st January 2019.
+The closing date for applications is 3rd January 2021.

 On successful completion of initial teacher education student teachers will be able to evidence their competence and be awarded the Post Graduate Certificate in Education allowing them to register with the General Teaching Council of Northern Ireland.
 They will also accrue 60 CATS points towards a Master’s degree in Education.
 In total the PGCE is worth 120 points ( 60 at Master’s level 7 and 60 at Post graduate level 6).